Vice Chair, Program Director and Director of Clinical Education in Neurosurgery

 Dr. Arthur L. Day is a fellowship-trained and board-certified neurosurgeon with specific expertise in cerebrovascular and skull base neurosurgery.
-He also specializes in microsurgical treatments of brain tumors and minimally invasive spinal surgery.
+He also specializes in the microsurgical treatment of brain tumors and in minimally invasive spinal surgery.

-Dr. Day was awarded his medical degree from Louisiana State University in New Orleans.
-He completed his internship training in Birmingham, Ala., and subsequently completed his neurological surgery residency and fellowship in brain tumor immunology at the University of Florida College of Medicine in Gainesville.
+Dr. Day was awarded his medical degree at Louisiana State University in New Orleans.
+He completed his internship training in Birmingham, Alabama, and subsequently completed his neurological surgery residency and fellowship in brain tumor immunology at the University of Florida College of Medicine in Gainesville.

 Awards and Honors